-Every dog lover knows the importance of early dog training to ensure the pup knows what is right and what is not acceptable.
-Pet owners around the world have their own ways of managing training.
+Every dog lover knows the importance of early dog training to ensure the pup knows what is and is not acceptable.
+Pet owners around the world have their own ways of dog training.
 With puppies you may need some help, whether with a dog trainer or learning from a number of helpful guides.

 Top Tips to Easily Train Your Dog